kennethdavidbuck/ember-cli-storagekit/README.md

 This addon does not assume your application uses ember data.
 That being said it would serve well as part of a custom local, session, instance storage adapter.

+**IMPORTANT**: storagekit has been updated to _always_ return a promise.
+This has been done in order to make way for other possible async kv storage services.

 ## Installation

 ```